soilwise-he/link-liveliness-assessment/README.md

 * python -m uvicorn api:app --reload --host 0.0.0.0 --port 8000
 To view the service of the FastAPI on [http://127.0.0.1:8000/docs]

+# Docker
+A Docker instance must be running for the linkchecker command to work.

 ## CI/CD
-A workflow is provided in order to run it as a cronological job once per week every Sunday Midnight (However currently it is commemended to save running minutes since it takes about 80 minutes to complete)
+A workflow is provided in order to run it as a cronological job once per week every Sunday Midnight (However currently it is commemended to save running minutes since it takes about 80 minutes to complete) It is necessary to use the **secrets context in gitlab in order to be connected to database